xou816/spot/README.md

 ### Lyrics

 Similarly, Spot does not display lyrics for songs, but you can use [osdlyrics](https://github.com/osdlyrics/osdlyrics) ([see #226](https://github.com/xou816/spot/issues/226)).

 ### Gtk theme

-Spot uses the dark theme variant by default; this can be changed using `gsettings`.
+Spot uses the dark theme variant by default; this can be changed in the settings.

 If you are using the flatpak version, don't forget to install your theme with flatpak as well.
 See [this comment](https://github.com/xou816/spot/issues/209#issuecomment-860180537) for details.